oleksandrsirenko/mechanisms-of-action-moa-prediction/README.md

     ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project ├── data
+    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project ├── configs            <- Config files for implemented models and more ├── data
     │   ├── predictions    <- Predicted targets
     │   ├── processed      <- The final canonical data sets for modeling.
 Obtained after